 Dog training businesses are paid for training dogs.
 Businesses may offer multi-week classes people can sign their dogs up for, one-on-one lessons and remedial behavior correction sessions.
 Additionally, some dog training businesses also offer dog walking, dog sitting and dog grooming, which provide additional income sources.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your dog training business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your dog training business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements